gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 This parameter is used to request and retrieve from the Group Manager information and parameters about the ECDH algorithm and about the public keys to be used in the OSCORE group to compute a static-static Diffie-Hellman shared secret {{NIST-800-56A}}, in case the group uses the pairwise mode of Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.

-When used in the Token Post request sent to the Group Manager, the 'ecdh_info' parameter encodes the CBOR simple value Null, to ask for information and parameters on the ECDH algorithm and on the public keys to be used to compute Diffie-Hellman shared secrets in the OSCORE groups that the client has been authorized to join.
+When used in the Token Post request sent to the Group Manager, the 'ecdh_info' parameter has value the CBOR simple value 'null' (0xf6), to ask for information and parameters on the ECDH algorithm and on the public keys to be used to compute Diffie-Hellman shared secrets in the OSCORE groups that the client has been authorized to join.

 When used in the following 2.01 (Created) response from the Group Manager, the 'ecdh_info' parameter is a CBOR array of one or more elements.
 The number of elements is at most the number of OSCORE groups the client has been authorized to join.